Feedscrew ( Scroll)

 In the image to the left, the left of the Scroll-Blank is to the left of the end of the Scroll-Surface .

-In this case, the 'Cut Scroll Surface from Blank' (button in dialog) will not work.
+In this case, the 'Cut Scroll Surface from Blank' (button in dialog) does not work.

 |